jpnas8/CO1111-Assignment/notes.md

 Also, I managed to work on getting all the treasure hunt info using JS (fetch), and Miranda started styling the page as she likes it, it will be her design choices.
        *JP*

+# Feb 9 2024
+During the labs I was working on a bit of css (gradient background) and steered the course of the project.
+Added some context in the landing page, created the page for the treasure hunt game with a link including style and functionality.
+       *JP*